cyrusgonzalez/Django-CEUD-Inventory-App/README.md

 1. install Django 5.0.3 at the least or latest verion from Django website with standard installation instructions

-2. install python 3.9.7 at the least or latest verion from Python website
+2. install python 3.9.7 at the least or latest verion from Python website and pip libraries

-3. install libraries:
+3. install libraries: ('pip install' if not **)
 * django-filter
 * python-dotenv
 * python-decouple
 * python-ldap
 * django-auth-ldap
+** brew install mysql pkg-config
+* pip install mysqlclient

 4. initialize tables:
 * python manage.py makemigrations accounts